 The event takes place at Loma Colorado Park in Rio Rancho, and there will be parking available at the high school, the adjacent Rio Rancho Aquatic Center, Loma Colorado Library, and Loma Colorado Park, for $5 per vehicle, with proceeds to benefit the Rio Rancho High School booster club.

 07 of 10

-Located in Socorro, New Mexico Tech (NMT) hosts an annual outdoor festival featuring music, a water slide, jumpers, family activities, and NMT's famous fireworks display.
+Located in Socorro, New Mexico Tech (NMT) hosts an annual outdoor festival featuring music, a water slide, jump houses, family activities, and NMT's famous fireworks display.
 It's free and takes place at Macey Center on New Mexico Tech's campus.

 08 of 10

 09 of 10

-If you'd rather do something a little out of the ordinary for the weekend before the Fourth of July, the 25th Annual Santa Fe Wine Festival will take place on Saturday, June 30 and Sunday, July 1, 2018, from noon to 6 p.m. both days.
+If you'd rather do something a little out of the ordinary for the weekend after the Fourth of July, the Annual Santa Fe Wine Festival will take place on Saturday, July 6 and Sunday, July 7, 2019, from noon to 6 p.m. both days.